Karibusan/xrp-grid-trading-bot/README.md

 **Version 3.1.0-dev**
 Open-source automated trading bot for Kraken (XRP/USD), running 24/7 on local machines, NAS, or Docker containers.

-> A small project born to bring forgotten crypto back to life —
-> Let the little ones profit from capitalism... using the leftovers of capitalism 💸

 ---

 ## ⚙️ Features